TaikiSan21/PAMpal/docs/README.md

 where the timezone has been set manually to something other than the local timezone.

 * If you see an error like
-`Error: Failed to install 'PAMpal' from GitHub: installationg of package 'ProblemPackage' had non-zero exit status`, try installing the package "ProblemPackage" separately.
+`Error: Failed to install 'PAMpal' from GitHub: installation of package 'ProblemPackage' had non-zero exit status`, or any other error message related to installing a non-PAMpal package, try installing the package "ProblemPackage" separately using `install.packages('ProblemPackage')`.
 PAMpal relies on quite a few other packages, if any of them fail to install properly then PAMpal will not install.
 Sometimes a package will request to be "Installed from source", try both options if it fails to install.

 * If you see an error like
 `Error: (converted from warning) package 'ProblemPackage' was built under R version 4.0.3` try updating R